Experienced Defense Against Assault Charges in Wake County

 Criminal Offense: Assault is a criminal offense, and it can lead to criminal charges.
 The level and severity of these charges may vary based on factors such as the nature of the threat, the jurisdiction's laws, and any aggravating circumstances.

-It's important to note that the specific legal definition and elements of assault can vary by jurisdiction, and the penalties for assault may also differ based on local laws.
-Additionally, some jurisdictions may distinguish between different degrees of assault, such as simple assault and aggravated assault, based on factors like the severity of the threat or the presence of a weapon.
+It’s important to note that the specific legal definition and elements of assault can vary by jurisdiction, and the penalties for assault may also differ based on local laws.

-Assault Charges in North Carolina
+Common Assault Charges in Raleigh

 There are three types of assault and battery charges that can be brought against you in North Carolina.
 Charged as Class 2 misdemeanors, these charges include simple assault, assault and battery, and affray.